MartinPacker/md2pptx/user-guide.md

 You can specify all three of these on a table-by-table basis.
 See [Dynamic Metadata](#addtablelinesattributes-dynamic).

+##### Controlling Whether Empty Table Cells Cause Column Spanning - `SpanCells`
+<a id="controlling-whether-empty-table-cells-cause-column-spanning-spancells"></a>

+For some use cases you don't want an empty table cell to cause the cell to the left to expand into it.
+To prevent this code:

+    spanCells: no

+The default is `yes`.

+You can override this value at the slide level with [Dynamic SpanCells](#spancells-dynamic).

 #### Card Metadata

 ##### Card Background Colour - `CardColour`